dan-tripp/nvda-add-on-data-ssml/README.md

 - To build: "Open a command line, change to the folder that has the sconstruct file (usually the root of your add-on development folder) and run the scons command.
 The created add-on, if there were no errors, is placed in the current directory." (copied from https://github.com/nvdaaddons/AddonTemplate/blob/master/readme.md)

-- To keep NVDA's copy of this plugin (AKA add-on) in sync with this repo, I use NVDA's "scratchPad" directory.
+- To keep NVDA's copy of this add-on in sync with this repo, I use NVDA's "scratchPad" directory.
 Here are some ways to make that work:
 	- A prerequisite is to enable the scratchpad directory.  nvda > preferences > settings > advanced > ...
 	- symlink
 		- i.e. in Windows, run a command prompt as administrator, then run something like this: mklink /D "C:\Users\dt\AppData\Roaming\nvda\scratchpad\globalPlugins\data_ssml" "\\wsl.localhost\Ubuntu\root\nvda-add-on-data-ssml\addon\globalPlugins\data_ssml"